Healthdirect Free Australian health advice you can count on.

 Septic arthritis

-Septic arthritis occurs when staphylococcal bacteria infect a joint.
-It is more common in people with a low immune system.
+Septic arthritis happens when the staph bacteria infect a joint inside your body.
+This might happen in your knee, shoulder or hip joint.
+It’s more common in people with a weakened immune system.

-You may have septic arthritis if you are experiencing:
+You may have septic arthritis if you are have:

-If you are concerned that you or someone else has symptoms of sepsis, call triple zero (000) and ask for an ambulance.
+If you are worried that you or someone else has sepsis, call triple zero (000).
+Ask for an ambulance.

 You may have sepsis if you are feeling very unwell and: